wp-plugins/easy-property-listings/readme.txt

 * Developers save time because it's pre-configured to support every country, in any market.
 * Fast.
 Flexible.
 Forward-thinking solution for real estate agents using WordPress.

-Features:
+= Features: =

-* Author Box and Widget: Easy to customise, multiple agents, tabbed and extendable.
+* Author Box and Widget: Easy to customise, multiple agents, tabbed and extendible.
 Supports video, bio, social media links and much more.
 * Listing Widget to easily add properties anywhere to your theme.
 Dozens of options with random, ordered and offset and no code.
 * Search Widget: Supports tabs, location, land, price, address and more.
 It's all here, search everything.
 Its super-fast.
 * Extend with Advanced Mapping extension that handles hundreds of listings, dozens of options added with a simple shortcode.